WorkingLargeTibet

 Frequently Asked Questions

-Is the Tibetan Mastiff a good apartment dog?
+Is the Tibetan Mastiff a good family dog?

 Does the Tibetan Mastiff bark a lot?